hoddmimes/zink/README.md

 ```
 **_NOTE:_** \
 _'application' is a mandatory query parameter_ \
-_'apikey' maybe mandatory or not depinging on the server configuration_ \
+_'apikey' maybe mandatory or not depending on the server configuration_ \
 _remaing parameters are optional_ \